How To File Bankruptcy for Free in Montana

 If you use the Upsolve app to file your Chapter 7 case, you’ll fill out an online questionnaire, and our software will generate your forms for you based on your answers.
 If you use an attorney to file bankruptcy, the attorney will likely have you fill out a questionnaire, and then their staff will prepare the bankruptcy forms based on that information.

-As of January 4, 2021, individuals who are filing without an attorney can use the state’s Electronic Self-Representation (eSR) to file their case online.
+You can use the state’s Electronic Self-Representation (eSR) to file your case online.
 If you use this option, you’ll fill out the bankruptcy documents online, and you’ll have 45 days to complete and submit your documents.
 You can only use this option once during the process, so if you forget any forms, you won’t be able to go back and use the eSR system, you’ll have to submit the forms by mail or in person.

 If a question on a form doesn’t apply to you, don’t leave it blank.
 Instead, put “none” or “not applicable.”
 Montana has a Local Bankruptcy Rule that says you can’t leave any items blank on your bankruptcy petition.